eddycnon/idm-trial-reset/README.md

 ## Download

 The latest version of this reset tool is here: [Internet Download Manager (IDM Trial Resetter)](https://www.trialresetter.com/idm-trial-resetter/).
-Visit the website and follow the steps to install the tool and reset your IDM.
+Therefore, if you want to get the trial resetter for IDM you need to visit the website and get the tool from there.
+Above all, this reset tool is free.

 ## Steps